LeastAuthority/leastauthority.com/docs/backends/s3_implementation_overview.rst

 The effect is that ShareSets are partitioned into no more than 1024 bins, a tractable number for subsequent lookups (at least on current-and-tested systems).

 This notion of "prefix" is specific to LAFS.
-Unfortunately it's not quite orthogonal to the notion of an S3 prefix (S3 prefixes *contain* LAFS prefixes), but the relationship is incidental and the two notions should be treated independently where possible.
+It's not quite orthogonal to the notion of an S3 prefix (S3 prefixes *contain* LAFS prefixes), but the relationship is incidental and the two notions should be treated independently where possible.

 S3 Prefixes:
 ~~~~~~~~~~~~